 The Arizona ridge-nosed rattlesnake (Crotalus willardi) was designated the official state reptile of Arizona in 1986.
 All State Reptiles

 First known to science in 1905, this small brown snake is one of the most primitive rattlesnakes found in the United States The Arizona ridge-nosed rattlesnake is a unique species which is an important and irreplaceable part of North America's natural heritage.

-Characterized by the strong white facial stripes and the distinctive ridge along each side of its nose, the ridge-nosed rattlesnake inhabits the moist pine-oak canyons of the Santa Rita and Huachuca Mountains in Arizona.
-It is well camouflaged, but If discovered it will usually try to crawl rapidly away rather than present a defense.
-The venom does not appear to be particularly potent and no human deaths from its bite are recorded.
+Characterized by the strong white facial stripes and the distinctive ridge along each side of its nose, the Arizona ridge-nosed rattlesnake inhabits the moist pine-oak canyons of the Santa Rita and Huachuca Mountains in Arizona.
+It is well-camouflaged, but If discovered it will usually try to crawl rapidly away rather than present a defense.
+This snake's venom does not appear to be particularly potent and no human deaths from its bite are on record.